Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/request-list/overview.md

 <br>

 ### Quick filter
-You can use the Quick filter to refine your list to show only requests that contain the typed text.
+You can use the quick filter to refine your list to show only requests that contain the typed text.

 ![Request List](/_books/servicemanager-user-guide/request-list/images/quick-filter.png)